-- Academic Theory exams: Students must receive a grade of 75% or higher on each assigned theory exam.
+- Academic Theory exams: Students must receive a grade of 70% or higher on each assigned theory exam.
 Depending on the length of the distance education module, theory exams will occur weekly or bi-monthly.
 The theory exams will evaluate the student's academic performance for each subject of the distance education curriculum. - 2.
-Core written and practical skill exams: Students must receive a grade of 75% or higher on each written exam and each practical skill exam in order to complete the Core program.
+Core written and practical skill exams: Students must receive a grade of 70% or higher on each written exam and each practical skill exam in order to complete the Core program.
 The exams are an overview of instruction taught during the Core schedule.
-All Core written and practical skill exams must be passed with a 75% in order to transition to the Clinic Classroom.
+All Core written and practical skill exams must be passed with a 70% in order to transition to the Clinic Classroom.
 If students are unable to pass each exam after two attempts, the student may be asked to withdraw from the program and re-enroll in the next available Core class start date.
 The core written and practical skills evaluation must be completed within the school facility and cannot be taken through distance education.

 - 3. Final Exam 1: The written exam covers an overview of theory instruction, Texas state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 70% or higher on all final exams.
-Final Exam 1 must be completed within the school facility and cannot be taken through distance education. - 4.
-Final Exam 2: This test covers an overview of all related barbering subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 75% or higher on all final exams.
+Final Exam 1 must be completed within the school facility and cannot be taken through distance education. - Final Exam 2: This test covers an overview of all related barbering subjects (e.g., anatomy, chemistry, etc.).
+Students must receive a grade of 70% or higher on all final exams.
 Final Exam 2 must be completed within the school facility and cannot be taken through distance education. - 5.
-Practical worksheets: Students must complete all practical worksheets. - 6.
+Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program. - 6.
 Practical skills test (mock state board): Students must provide their own state board kit for this exam.
-The student must receive a 75% or higher grade on final tests.
-The practical skills test must be completed within the school facility and cannot be taken through distance education.
+The student must receive a 70% or higher grade on final tests.
+The practical skills test must be completed within the school facility and cannot be taken through distance education. - 7.
+Distance education assessments: Students must complete a distance education written assessment and practical skill assessment.
+These are based on performance and must be completed on-campus each month.
+The distance education assessment will focus on the distance education subjects covered during that time period.
+Students must receive a grade of 70% or higher on each distance education written assessment and each practical skill assessment.
+Only students enrolled in the distance education program are required to complete these assessments.

-A = 90 - 100% B = 80 - 89% C = 75 - 79% Failing = Below 75%
+A = 90 - 100% B = 80 - 89% C = 70 - 79% Failing = Below 70%